sagemath/trac_to_gh/Issue 2109.md

 # Issue 2109: the maxima interface doesn't recognize a syntax error (and then hangs)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2109

 Original creator: mhansen